Free consultation 402-431-9000

 passenger charged for distracted driving

-Passenger Liability for a Distracted Driving Crash
+How Does it Work?
+Passenger Liability for a Distracted Driving Accident

 Distracted driving accidents are common.
 In 2018 alone, this type of negligence took 2,841 lives in the US – 605 of which were vehicle passengers.
 After an accident that gives you injuries or property damages, call the police for a thorough investigation.
 The police can search for clues and evidence of distracted driving, such as a lack of tire marks on the ground that shows the person behind the wheel was not looking at the road before striking you.
 The police can also interview other people involved in the wreck, including passengers.

-Although it is ultimately up to a driver to resist distractions and pay attention to the road, a passenger could bear some responsibility for a crash if he or she negligently or intentionally took the driver’s attention away from the road.
+Although it is ultimately up to a driver to resist distractions and pay attention to the road, a passenger may bear some responsibility for a crash if he or she negligently or intentionally took the driver’s attention away from the road.
 This is especially true if the passenger contributed to the crash through an act of negligence, such as grabbing the wheel.
 If, however, the source of the driver’s distraction was a small child, the driver would take full responsibility for the wreck.
 Children do not bear the same responsibilities as adult passengers.

-Cases Involving Multiple Defendants in Nebraska
+Car Accident Cases Involving Multiple Defendants in Nebraska

 An injured party (plaintiff) could also absorb a portion of liability for a car accident.
 Nebraska’s comparative fault law would preside over this type of case.
 In a case involving an irresponsible passenger and a distracted driver, the courts could assign a portion of fault to each for causing the crash.
-The distracted driver may absorb 40% of fault for failing to pay attention to the road, for example, while the passenger could take 60% for causing the dangerous distraction.
+The distracted driver may absorb 40% of the fault for failing to pay attention to the road, for example, while the passenger could take 60% for causing the dangerous distraction.
 The courts will hold each jointly and severally liable in a car accident case involving multiple defendants.

 Joint and several liability means both defendants will have to pay some part of the victim’s recovery award.
 Nebraska Revised Statute 25-21,185.10 states that both defendants will have to pay the full amount of the victim’s economic damages, regardless of each party’s individual degree of fault.
 Each defendant will only be liable for his or her portion of fault for non-economic damages, however.
 The courts will render separate non-economic judgment awards for each defendant in a case involving a liable driver and passenger.
-The complicated nature of claims with more than one defendant often requires help from plaintiff’s attorneys.
+The complicated nature of claims with more than one defendant often requires help from the plaintiff’s attorneys.

 Attorney Robert M Knowles